flame-engine/flame/CONTRIBUTING.md

 #### CSpell

-If you want to lint the spellchecker locally, you will have to install [cspell](https://github.com/streetsidesoftware/cspell/tree/main/packages/cspell);
+If you want to run the spellchecker locally, you will have to install [cspell](https://github.com/streetsidesoftware/cspell/tree/main/packages/cspell);
 you can do so using npm or yarn: